specifysystems/lmpy/_sphinx_config/tutorial/layer_encoder.rst

 of the species layer that should be considered present.
 For example, if your species layer is scaled 0-100, maybe you want to consider any value above 0 to be present.
 Maximum presence is the maximum value to be considered present.
-This is possibly most useful when you have a postive NODATA value, such as 255 for unsigned single byte integer cell values.
+This is possibly most useful when you have a positive NODATA value, such as 255 for unsigned single byte integer cell values.
 Finally, minimum coverage, this value indicates what portion of a grid cell must be covered by "present" values to call that cell present.
 For instance, you may want to call grid cells